odin-lang/odin-lang.org/content/docs/faq.md

 Not everything that can be automated ought to be automated.
 The automation of dependency hell is a case which should not encouraged.
 People love to put themselves in hell, dragging others down with them, and a package manager enables that.

 Another issue is that for other languages, the concept of a package is ill-defined in the language itself.
 And as such, the package manager itself is usually trying to define the concept of what a package is, which leads to many issues.
-Sometimes, if there are multiple competing package managers with different definitions of what a package is, the monstrosity of a package-manager-manager and the hell that brings with it.
+Sometimes, if there are multiple competing package managers with different definitions of what a package is, the monstrosity of a package-manager-manager arises and the hell that brings with it.

 ## Syntax